turingschool/front-end-curriculum/lessons/module-2/intro-to-oop.md

 ## Practice

 With a partner, think about the Turing basement and come up with something that could be templated with a class.
 What properties and methods might it have?
 Come up with a subclass that could inherit from it and either add new behaviors, or override existing ones.
+Create a repl for them!

+## Practice 2

+Pick an application you use regularly -- it can be a social media app, e-commerce site, etc. Think about what kinds of classes you might use to build it.
+What components of the application should be reusable?
+What kinds of properties and behaviors should they have?
+Could anything inherit from them?